-Provisional anatomic diagnoses are recorded in the Medical Record within three days of autopsy completion.
+Provisional anatomic diagnoses are recorded in the Medical Record within three days.
 The complete report is included in the record within 60 (sixty) days.
-Exceptions to the policy may occur when the case has been referred to the coroner's office in which case documentation will be provided to the chart as appropriate under state law.
+Exceptions to the policy may occur when the case has been referred to the coroner's office in which case documentation will be provided to the chart as appropriate under the State law.